Record Anywhere

 Consolidate Audio From Remote Locations

-Many Exacom customers implement our HindSight multimedia logging platform at their main communication centers but use the Ears 104 units at their remote locations.
-Then, we configure the network so that audio from each Ears unit gets consolidated to the main HindSight recorder.
+Many Exacom customers implement our HindSight multimedia logging platform at their main communication centers but use the Ears 104 units at their permanent remote or secondary communications centers.
+Then, Exacom configures the network so that audio from each Ears unit gets consolidated to the main HindSight recorder.
 This provides our customers a centralized place to access recordings, regardless of where conversations take place originally.

 This type of setup is an exciting benefit of our Distributed Recording model.